IRF-U Space Plasma Physics

 - Erik Johansson, PhD, research engineer -- Cassini and Rosetta data handling

-- Jan Karlsson, programmer -- data archiving and computer systems
+- Jan Karlsson, programmer -- computer system manager

 - Thomas Nilsson, research engineer -- Swarm and MMS data handling